Get to know us.

 Stela began working at LA’s BEST in October 2007.
 The Education Department offers many research-based, innovative, hands-on programming opportunities to our students, supporting their cognitive development.
 Stela has more than 30 years of experience as an educator and serves as a resourceful educational advisor to LA’s BEST.
 Prior to working at LA’s BEST, Stela was a teacher, mentor, and advisor.
 She earned a B.A. in Psychology from CSU, Northridge and a Master’s in Education Administration from CSU, Long Beach.
 Additionally, she has a bi-lingual, bi-cultural Teaching and Administrative Services Credential.

 The key to Dee Ann’s position is to have an understanding of processes and putting systems in place that enable the Operations Office to be the most productive in improving logistics for all those systems.
 Dee Ann has been with LAUSD for over three decades working on school campuses; supervisory roles; administrative leadership; advocating legislation; and currently program infrastructure.
 Her contributions to LA’s BEST began in 1994, a few years after obtaining her degree.
 This 23-year journey with LA’s BEST started as a site coordinator, eventually events coordinator and current director.
 During this time she has obtained countless relationships, collaboration partners, program insights, support networks, resources and experience that she uses daily for the benefit of our children.
+Dee Ann is also recognized as a champion for children in California as she was selected to serve on the Communication Systems Work Group of the Expanded Learning Division.

 Michael began working at LA’s BEST in September 2003.
 As a member of the City Wide Events Department, he is responsible for departmental grant and payroll management, quality seasonal sports programming (flag football, basketball, softball, and soccer), organizing and coordinating events and trainings (Dance and Drill Team Showcase, Community Jam, City Wide Science Fair, Health Fair), and supervision of warehouse supply inventory and distribution to sites.
 Michael has more than 10 years of experience in the afterschool field.
 Prior to serving as the City Wide Events Director at LA’s BEST, he served as a Program Worker, Program Supervisor, and Traveling Program Supervisor.
 He earned a Bachelor’s degree in Economics from the University of California, Los Angeles (UCLA).